firewalld/firewalld.github.io/documentation/configuration/firewalld-conf.md

 title: "firewalld.conf"
 ---

-The firewalld.conf file in `/etc/firewalld` provides the base configruation for firewalld.
+The firewalld.conf file in `/etc/firewalld` provides the base configuration for firewalld.
 If it is absent or if `/etc/firewalld` is missing, the firewalld internal defaults will be used.

 The settings listed below are the default values.